adaltas/jumbo/README.md

 Service `ANSIBLE` and related clients added to cluster `mycluster`.
 ```

+When installing some services, you will notice that some components are installed automatically (they are needed to access the service from any machine).
+When you add a new vm to a cluster with services installed, the clients of each service are automatically installed on the vm.

 #### Component installation

 After installing the service AMBARI, we can install the component ANSIBLE_CLIENT on the host that will be responsible of running the Ansible playbooks (we advise to install it on the cluster `sidemaster`).